 It may sound familiar to pizza, but it’s nothing like it.
-It’s a dried fruit pasty dessert that you’ll see peoplelining out the door for during the day.
+It’s a dried fruit pasty dessert that you’ll see people lining up outside for during the day.
 Once you catch a whiff, you’ll need some yourself.

 Address: Via del Portico d’Ottavia, 1 | Price: € |Hours: Sun-Thu 08:00-19:30; Fri 08:00-17:30

 Pane Vino e San Daniele

 Many complain about the standard of service in restaurants in Italy.
 It seems you pay for the food, wine and not much else.
 But this place is an exception and you can see that through their TripAdvisor reviews if you don’t believe us!
 The food is fab, with great dishes like risotto on offer.
 The wine is tasty, we suggest trying something from northern Italy.
 The service is very friendly!
 What more could you want from a place to sit down and enjoy a delicious cosy lunch.